 Create a Workspace (Windows Virtual Desktop)

 A workspace is a logical grouping of application groups in Windows Virtual Desktop.
 Each Windows Virtual Desktop application group must be associated with a workspace for users to see the remote apps and desktops published to them.
-You could also create the workspace as you move on in this lab as you will get the option to create a workspace as we move on.
+You will also get the opportunity to create the workspace later in this blog post.
 For this demo, I will be creating a workspace first.

 (1) Log in to the Azure Portal portal.azure.com